MarcarianS/cs1440-marcarian-shelby-assn1/doc/Signature.md

 | Date      | Events
 |-----------|--------------------
 | February 7  | Read through assignment description and found out what's in each directory
+| February 10 | Worked on SDP step 1 for cat-tail, coded cat in class.
+| February 16 | SDP for tail - sort